JanNeuendorf/SVC16/README.md

 This repo contains an emulator to run games or programs.
-It can be installed from the releases section or compiled using odin
+It can be installed from the releases section or compiled using odin.

 I do not want to provide an assembler, any kind of compiler, or even any ideas about things like call conventions.